The Heartbreaking Truth About Easter Rabbits: Why Rabbits Should Never Be Holiday Gifts

 History of the Easter Bunny

-As much as rabbits are wonderful pets, there are many reasons why they should not be given as gifts.
+As much as rabbits are wonderful pets, there are many misconceptions about pet rabbits as well as reasons why they should not be given as gifts.
 They should be considered family and treated with as much love and respect as anyone else in the family.

 Lack of Commitment: Rabbits can live for many years (up to 10 years or more), so they require a long-term commitment.
 Giving a rabbit as a gift may not consider the long-term responsibility involved in caring for them.